What's A Sex Therapist?

 In surrogate partner therapy, a third-party individual, not the therapist, offers sexual, emotional, and intimate activity and coaching to clients approved for the treatment.
 The therapist is not involved in these acts and does not witness them.
 They often provide talk therapy outside the client's surrogate sessions to discuss how they went and what they've learned from the process.

 A sex therapist is a licensed psychologist, psychiatrist, social worker, or counselor that has complied to the practical educational requirements to provide sex therapy.
 The main difference between a therapist and a sex therapist is the additional knowledge they receive in human sexual health.
+Sex therapy sessions may involve sex education, advice, diagnosis, and support for sexual concerns and conditions, such as sexual dysfunction or sexuality issues.
+Certified sex therapists can help clients work through sexual problems individually or with their partner/s.
+However, these professionals cannot offer medical advice for sexual issues regarding health.
+In these cases, a doctor can support you with these issues and offer medically reviewed resources for support.

 There is no healthy or unhealthy amount of sex.
 Some studies show that once a week can be enough for sexual happiness.
 However, different people have different needs and expectations regarding sex.
 The healthiest frequency of sex is the one that works for you and your sexual partner.